mirko/yaps/README.md

 where `PROV`, `IMPORT`, `EXPORT` are directories recommended to be mount-points -- see "General idea / Setup guidelines / Hints" for further info on this.

-## Starting with an endpoints config file
+## Starting with a config file

-Base of YAPS is a static, infrastructure/project specific `endpoints.json`-file, from which the environment will be initialized (and pinned to).
+Base of YAPS is a static, infrastructure/project specific `config.json`-file, from which the environment will be initialized (and pinned to).

 That file is also going to be transferred to and used by the client so it's aware of the structure, hence, being able to make the respective API calls to retrieve provisioning information.
 Also it could/should be also used by whatever software is running on the client to retrieve stored connection endpoint information.

-Such an `endpoints.json`-file could look like:
+Such an `config.json`-file could look like:
 ```
 {
   "version": 1,